dmendoz1/todo-app-react-ts/README.md

 # todo-app-react-ts

-To do app implemented with React and TypeScript
+Todo app implemented with React and TypeScript.